praveendecode/Industrial_Copper_Modeling/README.md

           http://localhost:8501

 # Skills Covered
    - Python
    - Numpy
    - Pandas
    - Scikit-Learn
    - Matplotlib
    - Seaborn
    - Pickle
    - Streamlit
    - Docker

 # Results
 - Classification: Achieved 98.999% accuracy with ExtraTrees Forest Classifier.
 - Regression: Achieved 98.3% accuracy with ExtraTrees Forest Regressor.

-# This project not only demonstrates data analysis and machine learning skills but also showcases practical applications for solving complex challenges in the manufacturing industry.
+### This project not only demonstrates data analysis and machine learning skills but also showcases practical applications for solving complex challenges in the manufacturing industry.

-## Connect Through Linkedin for Queries !!!